farvardin/kalimba.sh/README.md

 Kalimba have limited note range and scale, notes outside this range or scale will be ignored.

+Chords are not displayed on the same line, they will be written on different lines, surrounded by vv and ^^

 Kalimba.sh is convenient to quickly convert from a midi file.
 If you prefer a WYSIWYG editor, have a look at [Kalimba Tabs](https://github.com/oakleyaidan21/kalimba-tabs)